patrick-pagni/data-is-poetry-public/README.md

 The following condition will undermine the models predictive power of the sex of a poet:

-- The sex for many poets was determined using a proabalistic analysis of their first names, assigning sex based on whether their first name more likely belongs ot male or female
+- The sex for many poets was determined using a probabilistic analysis of their first names, assigning sex based on whether their first name more likely belongs to someone who is male or female.

-  - This is not a foolproof way of corrcetly assigning the sex to a poet, firstly there are many names which are unisex, such as Alex.
+  - This is not a foolproof way of correctly assigning the sex to a poet, firstly there are many names which are unisex, such as Alex.
 This method of categorisation may have mislabeled some poets.

   - Some female poets deliberately choose a male pen name, especially historically for commercial reasons.
 An example of this is George Eliot.
 My algorithm would have assigned male to her, even though she is known to be a female poet.

   - To mitigate this, I scraped the wikipedia pages for all poets with a wiki and used the pronouns used to assign a sex to them.
 Then for those without a wiki, I used the probablistic analysis.

 Verifying the cleanliness of the data will allow us to vouchsafe the results of the model, and ensure the outputs we are receiving aren't warped by an imperfect dataset.